 Historically the front settled down after the German initial advance in 1941, and for three years it remained fairly static with little movement from either side, not unlike World War One on the Western front.
 There were sporadic fighting, for instance a minor Soviet offensive in February 1942, and the players will be able to recreate these events as well and explore how the front could have developed.

 The 3rd scenario includes optional rules and random events that could have affected the war on this front; for instance both armies continuously asked for, and were denied, sizeable reinforcements.
 What if these reinforcements had been sent?

 There will also be a fourth, smaller, scenario, dealing with events after the Soviet offensive died down in November 1944.
-This is a little known operation where Norwegian forces trained in Sweden pursued the retreating Germans for 1000 km across the frozen tundra, mostly using skis, and harassing the Germans all the way to their new defensive positions at Lyngen in Northern Troms in Norway.
+This is a little known operation where some 3000 Norwegian soldiers, consisting of mountain troops trained in Scotland, police troops trained in Sweden and locally raised Varanger and Alta battalions, pursued the retreating Germans for 1000 km across the frozen tundra, mostly using skis, and harassing the Germans all the way to their new defensive positions at Lyngen in Northern Troms in Norway.

 The game will be of medium complexity and can be played solitaire, or by two (or even three) players.
 Solitaire playability is ensured by using a randomised activation system for formations and units, representing the problematic command and control faced by units in these operations.

 In April 1944, the SS Ski-Jäger Battalion "Norwegen", consisting of Norwegian volunteers, occupied three strategic hills in Karelia - Peak 200, Kaprolat and Hasselmann.
 The Soviets had steadily built up their presence on this front and had constructed roads and supply depots to support an offensive.

 The Norwegian SS volunteers were thinly stretched, but no reserves were available from their parent Division, 6th SS Mountain Division "Nord".